 A. Podiatrists clearly have the medical competencies required to insert an acupuncture needle and determine when it is medically inappropriate to do so.
 Podiatrists also have the competency to follow the appropriate course of action if an adverse event were to occur.
-Podiatrists graduate with training in skin penetration, injection techniques, minor surgical training, wound healing skills and high risk management training.
+Podiatrists graduate with training in skin penetration, injection techniques, minor surgical training, wound healing skills and lower limb high at risk management training.

 B. The practical skills can be quickly and easily learnt.
-The Practical Acupuncture for Podiatrists workshop provides the training required to make extensive use of acupuncture techniques.
+The Practical Acupuncture for Podiatrists (PAP) workshop provides the training required to make extensive use of acupuncture techniques.

 C. There is no requirement to learn or have a belief in traditional theories.

 D. Major adverse events are rare.
 Medical training further improves safety.

 E Scientific research** has illuminated the principal mechanisms that explain how acupuncture works.
 This knowledge helps determine the thrust of treatment.

 - Local to the point of insertion there is a release of peptides that increase blood flow and enhance healing.

 - The action potential in the peripheral nerve from the needling will initiate a response at the spinal level in the dorsal horn which causes an analgesic affect in the segment containing that nerve.

 - The same action potential also ascends to the mid-brain and initiates a response with descending inhibitory pain control to every level of the spinal cord causing an extra segmental analgesic affect by initiating a release of various neuromodulators.